Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 Making sure your product delivers the value you promised it would.

-But this doesn’t happen by chance.
+Achieving this requires deliberate, proactive effort.
 You’ll need a proactive and data-driven customer success process.

-Learn four of the most impactful customer success strategies we practice here at UserGems to build strong relationships with customers, help them to thrive, and keep your product on their renewal list.
+Learn four impactful customer success strategies we practice at UserGems.
+They help build strong relationships, support customers, and keep your product on their renewal list.

 What is customer success in B2B sales?

-Customer success is made up of proactive communication strategies that ensure your product enables customers to achieve their desired business goals.
+Customer success is made up of proactive communication strategies.
+These ensure your product enables customers to achieve their desired business goals.

-In B2B sales, the key to customer success is understanding that your work isn’t done after you’ve closed a deal.
-If you really want your customers to be repeat buyers — and possibly expand their budget with your company — you need to bring value to their business.
+In B2B sales, customer success requires ongoing engagement well beyond the close of a deal.
+To turn customers into repeat buyers — and grow their budget with you — bring value to their business.

-For example, follow-ups are a classic customer success strategy that many organizations use, but they’re difficult to stay on top of.
-Mimecast’s Gar Smyth shares how tweaking their strategy by incorporating advice from their customer success manager (CSM) on automation took their pipeline generation results to the next level.
+Follow-ups are a classic customer success strategy many organizations use, but they're difficult to stay on top of.
+Mimecast's Gar Smyth shares how incorporating CSM advice on automation took their pipeline generation results to the next level.

-Just because a sale has been closed doesn’t mean a customer doesn’t need your support or guidance anymore.
-In Mimecast’s testimonial, following the CSM’s advice helped them generate $18M in new business pipeline and increased product adoption rate in the sales team.
+Customers continue to need your support and guidance long after you close a deal.
+Following the CSM's advice helped Mimecast generate $18M in new business pipeline and increased product adoption in the sales team.

 4 customer success strategies that work